-While you can elect whether to show or hide the crash reporter, from the General window, you can also configure whether to show or hide it from the general section of the configuration file as well.
-Doing so can help with debugging on-startup-crashes.
+While you can select whether to show or hide the crash reporter, from the Settings Window, you can also configure whether to show or hide it from the general section of the configuration file as well.
+Doing so can help with debugging onstartup-crashes.